TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>platform_data_dir</code>
 </td>
 <td>
-he directory in which Riak stores its storage backend data, as well as <a href="../../learn/concepts/clusters">ring state</a> data, <a href="../../learn/glossary/#active-anti-entropy-aae">active anti-entropy</a> data, and cluster metadata
+The directory in which Riak stores its storage backend data, as well as <a href="../../learn/concepts/clusters">ring state</a> data, <a href="../../learn/glossary/#active-anti-entropy-aae">active anti-entropy</a> data, and cluster metadata
 </td>
 <td>